akixuu/automated-playlist-to-video-compiler/readme.md

 2. Run the following command:
 `youtube-dl -x --audio-format mp3 -o "./audio/%(title)s - %(uploader)s.%(ext)s" <PLAYLIST_LINK_HERE>`
 This command will download all the music from the playlist into `./audio` with the naming convention or `<title> - <author>.mp3`.
 Make sure the playlist you're choosing from is not private (so public or unlisted).
-3. Upload a image (currently .jpg only) into the `./edit_data_here/` dir.
+3. Upload a image into the `./edit_data_here/` dir.
 This will be the background for the duration of the video.
+Update var `image_filename` in `./compile_video.py` to the name of your file.
+Don't forget the extension!
 4. Run `python compile_video.py` and wait for the video to compile.
 The compiled video will be located in `./compiled/video.mp4`.
 5. Upload the video to YouTube by using this command:
 `python upload_video.py --file="./compiled/video.mp4" --title="<YOUR_TITLE>" --description="<YOUR_DESCRIPTION>%" --keywords="<KEYWORD,KEYWORD>" --category="10" --privacyStatus="public"`